bsamaha/SPY-Time-Series-Predictions/README.md

 #### 3. ***ARIMA Model***
 There is a lot of information about the ARIMA model in the notebook so I will not go into too great of detail here.
 ARIMA stands for AutoRegressive Integrated Moving Average.
 This means has 3 main inputs.

+For more information on ARIMA models check out my blog [Build an ARIMA Model to Predict a Stock’s Price](https://levelup.gitconnected.com/build-an-arima-model-to-predict-a-stocks-price-c9e1e49367d3)

 - 1st input(p) uses the dependent relationship between an observation and some number of lagged observations.
 An example of this would be movie theaters typically sell the most tickets on Fridays so there is a correlation between the spike in ticket sales every 7 days.
 - 2nd input (d) stands for the differencing required to get the data to become stationary.
 Stationary is just a fancy way of saying the mean of the data does not change over time.
 The difference is simply Day(T) - Day(t-1).
 - 3rd input (q) is the size of the moving average window